Black Run Preserve

 Continue on BLUE (PPT) past an intersection with the REI trail, which is a winding biking trail that intersects BLUE (PPT) multiple times (so we did not mark them all).

-BLUE (PPT) makes two right turns before winding over to the parking area on Borton’s Road where there is a trail kiosk/map and porta-john.
+BLUE (PPT) makes two right turns before winding over to the parking area on Borton’s Road where there is a trail kiosk/map and should be a portable toilet.

-Note: The interactive map shows additional trails on the other side of Borton’s Road that are not on the printed map.
-They appeared to be twisty bike trails so we didn’t hike them.
+Note: When we last hiked here, the map showed additional trails on the other side of Borton’s Road that appeared to be twisty bike trails so we didn’t hike them.
+Since then, regular hiking trails have been added on this side, called Aero Haven, and all are on the map.
+Extend the hike by heading into this section.

 3.6 – Start following YELLOW (Borton’s).
 Pass a memorial with painted tires.